-Child may be seated in a tub and water poured over front and back for 30 minutes.
+A child may be seated in a tub and water poured over the front and back for 30 minutes.

-6. Take child's temperature and record both time and temperature noting whether it was taken orally, rectally, temporal, in the ear or at the armpit.
+6. Take the child's temperature and record both time and temperature, noting whether it was taken orally, rectally, temporal, in the ear or in the armpit.